 If a TP audit officer amends the income or expenses of a related company resulting in the over-payment of taxes, the related company has the right to claim the excess amount within three years from the last tax return submission deadline.
-Alternatively, this can occur within 60 days from the receipt of a notice of the amendment by TP audit officers according to the regulations prescribed by the TRD Director-General.
+Alternatively, this can occur within 60 days from the receipt of a notice of the amendment by TP audit authorities according to the regulations prescribed by the TRD Director-General (Section 71 ter paragraph).

-viii.
+vii.
 Penalties and Surcharges